-At Bridgelea primary school, we believe our PSHE teaching would give our children the skills and understanding to become healthy, secure, independent and responsible members of society.
-Our aim is to promote the spiritual, moral, cultural, mental and physical development of pupils at the school and in society.
-We prepare our pupils for the opportunities, responsibilities and experiences of later life and give them the skills and understanding to become responsible citizens.
-Due to our setting being SEMH, PHSE is required to be embedded throughout the curriculum and used in a reactive and proactive way as and when incidents occur.
+At Bridgelea Primary School, we believe our RSE teaching should give our children the skills and understanding to become healthy, secure, independent, and responsible members of society.
+Our aim is to promote the spiritual, moral, cultural, mental, and physical development of pupils at the school and in society.
+We prepare our pupils for the opportunities, responsibilities, and experiences of later life and give them the skills and understanding to become responsible citizens.
+Due to our setting being SEMH, RSE is required to be embedded throughout the curriculum and used in a reactive and proactive way as and when incidents occur.

 - Incorporate government initiatives into planning in all key stages, for example, Education Recovery Fund and Pupil Premium (Retreat, Forest Schools, Mental Health and Wellbeing).

-- Ensure the delivery and teaching of the PSHE/Citizenship key skills and learning objectives, outlined by the National Curriculum, the Jigsaw programme and Manchester Healthy Schools requirements.
+- Ensure the delivery and teaching of the RSE/Citizenship key skills and learning objectives, outlined by the National Curriculum, the IMatter program and Manchester Healthy Schools requirements.

-- To embed PHSE within our Nurturing Schools and Rights Respecting curriculum.
+- To embed RSE within our Rainbow, Nurturing Schools and Rights Respecting curriculum.

-- To ensure that there is a consistent whole school approach to teaching PHSE through curriculum and intervention across all classes and key stages
+- To ensure that there is a consistent whole-school approach to teaching RSE through curriculum and intervention across all classes and key stages

 - Provide guidance and support for staff.